eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/arf.md

 acquire, store, and display a digital document as the mobile Driving Licence (mDL) to prove their driving privileges.
 In this use case the User employs an EUDI Wallet to present a mDL to a third party like a police officer.

 The use case description concentrates on proximity supervised and unsupervised flows, which involve scenarios where the User is physically near a Relying Party, and the mDL attribute exchange and disclosure occurs using proximity technologies (e.g. NFC, Bluetooth).
-The two proximity flows have one significant difference: in the supervised flow, the EUDI Wallet presents mDL attributes to a human Relying Party or under their supervision (who may also use a device);
-whereas in the unsupervised flow, the EUDI Wallet presents mDL attributes to a machine without human oversight.
+The two proximity flows have one significant difference: in the supervised flow, the EUDI Wallet presents mDL attributes to a human Relying Party or under their supervision (who may also use a device); whereas in the unsupervised flow, the EUDI Wallet presents mDL attributes to a machine without human oversight.

+(Q)EAA issuance requirements, mDL attribute schema and Trust Infrastructure details are further detailed in Chapter 6 and Annex 07.

 ## 3.3.
 Other use cases
 In subsequent versions of this document, the following use cases will be detailed as service blueprints:

-- *Health*
+- **Health**

 Easy access to health data is crucial in both national and cross-border contexts.
 EUDI Wallet may enable access to patient summary, ePrescriptions, etc.

-- *Educational credentials and professional qualifications*
+- **Educational credentials and professional qualifications**

 Providing documents for qualification recognition procedures can be costly and time-consuming for end Users, companies and employers,